Feynman symmetries of the Martin and $c_2$ invariants of regular graphs: Introduction

 \subsection{Acknowledgments}

 Erik Panzer dedicates this work to his father, Michael Erhard Panzer, 1955--2022.
 In admiration, sorrow, gratitude, and loving memory.

 We thank Simone Hu for discussions throughout this project and for confirming at an early stage that the available data for the $c_2$-invariant at prime $p=2$ is consistent with the relation to the Martin invariant.
 We further thank Simone for her work in refining the approach to the $c_2$-invariant via counting partitions of edges into trees and forests \cite{Hu:Master}, which is also a key part of our work here.
 We also thank Francis Brown for suggesting the connection between $c_2$ and the diagonal coefficient, which allows for a simplification (\cref{lem:c2-from-diag}) of the proof of \cref{thm:c2-Martin-intro} for primes $p\neq 3$.
+Finally, we thank the two referees for their very careful reading and thoughtful suggestions.

 Erik Panzer is funded as a Royal Society University Research Fellow through grant {URF{\textbackslash}R1{\textbackslash}201473}.
 He would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme \href{https://www.newton.ac.uk/event/ncn2/}{\emph{New connections in number theory and physics}} where work on this paper was undertaken.
 This event was supported by EPSRC grant no.\ EP/R014604/1.
 Karen Yeats is supported by an NSERC Discovery grant and the Canada Research Chairs program.
 Both authors are grateful for the hospitality of Perimeter Institute where part of this work was carried out.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the province of Ontario through the Ministry of Economic Development, Job Creation and Trade.
 This research was also supported in part by the Simons Foundation through the Simons Foundation Emmy Noether Fellows Program at Perimeter Institute.
+Both authors are grateful to Max Planck Institute for Mathematics in Bonn for its hospitality and financial support when final minor edits were implemented.

 Many figures in this paper were created using {\JaxoDraw} \cite{BinosiTheussl:JaxoDraw}.